silnrsi/font-scheherazade/README.txt

 Thank you for your interest in the Scheherazade New font.
 We hope you find it useful!

-Scheherazade New supports most of the Unicode 15.0 Arabic character repertoire (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
+This release supports most of the Unicode 16.0 Arabic character repertoire (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).

 Font smarts are implemented using the OpenType smart font technology.
 A number of glyph variations are accessible through font features